cisco-open/terraform-provider-appd/CONTRIBUTING.md

 By contributing your code, you agree to license your contribution under the terms of the [Mozilla Public License 2.0](https://github.com/AniketK-Crest/terraform-provider-appdynamicscloud/blob/main/LICENSE)

-All files are released with the MPL 2.0 license.
+All files are released with the MPL-2.0 license.

 If you are adding a new source file, it should include a copyright header: